-Admitted to the Paris Bar in 2012, counsel Lucie Pernet is a member of Gide's Public Law, Energy & Environment practice group and specialises in public property law.
+Admitted to the Paris Bar in 2012, Lucie Pernet is a counsel within Gide's Public & Administrative Law department and specialises in public real estate law.

-She assists and represents public entities and private operators (property companies, developers) in the development, implementation and litigation of complex projects (tertiary buildings, commercial complexes, sports facilities, transport infrastructures, coliving residences) in matters of town planning and development.
+She assists and represents public entities and private operators (real estate companies, developers) in the development, implementation and litigation of complex projects (office buildings, commercial complexes, sports facilities, transport infrastructures, residential buildings) in the field of urban planning and development.

-She advises on both regulatory and operational issues: town planning authorisations, commercial town planning and, more generally, all administrative authorisations required to carry out real estate projects (high-rise building regulations, "activity" approvals, change of use, etc.), and public information and participation procedures (environmental assessment, consultation, public enquiry).
-She also assists her clients with issues of public domain and land control (expropriation, pre-emption).
+She advises on both regulatory (PLU, ZAC) and operational issues: town planning authorisations, commercial town planning and, more generally, all administrative authorisations required for the implementation of real estate projects (ERP/IGH regulations, "activities" approval, change of use, etc.), and public information and participation procedures (environmental assessment, consultation, public enquiry).

-She has also developed a strong litigation practice in the fields of town planning, commercial town planning and land control, before both administrative and judicial courts.
+She has also developed a strong litigation practice in urban planning, commercial planning and land management, before the administrative and judicial courts.